Kripner/neptune-exporter/docs/model.md

 - **attribute path** → attribute key
   - mlflow key constraints: This string may only contain alphanumerics, underscores (_), dashes (-), periods (.), spaces ( ), and slashes (/).
 All backend stores will support keys up to length 250, but some may support larger keys.
   - neptune path constraints: MAX_ATTRIBUTE_PATH_LENGTH = 1024
-  - neptune accepts much longer paths, especially if we additionally attempt to prepend them with the project... could attempt to contract the name and hope that users rarely use paths longer that 250.
+  - neptune accepts much longer paths, especially if we additionally attempt to prepend them with the project... could attempt to contract the name and hope that users rarely use paths longer than 250.

 - **configs** → params
   - neptune: float, int, string, bool, datetime
   - mlflow: all values are stringified
   - Since all values are stringified, uploading our values won't be a problem.
-Recreating our model from the mlflow would be though.
+Recreating our model from MLflow would be though.

 - **tags** → tags
   - mlflow has tags.
 Use mlflow.set_tag or set on start_run